Virginia General Assembly headed for showdown over taxing and spending

 “Everything in this [budget] is going to be a negotiation,” said Del.
 Barry D. Knight (R-Virginia Beach), chairman of the House Appropriations Committee, which assembled that chamber’s budget plan.

-Knight said he has a good relationship with his counterpart in the Senate — Finance and Appropriations Committee chairwoman Janet Howell (D-Fairfax) — and that he expects a cordial process.
+Knight said he has a good relationship with his counterpart in the Senate — Finance and Appropriations Committee chairwoman Janet D. Howell (D-Fairfax) — and that he expects a cordial process.

 “I just want what she wants, which is a very fair budget for the state of Virginia.
 I think they have some ideas and we have some ideas, and we’ll come to a compromise,” he said.